Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Desember 2024 12.26.08 UTC
+- WIB: Minggu, 8 Desember 2024 13.34.02 UTC
-- WITA: Minggu, 8 Desember 2024 13.26.08 UTC
+- WITA: Minggu, 8 Desember 2024 14.34.02 UTC
-- WIT: Minggu, 8 Desember 2024 14.26.08 UTC
+- WIT: Minggu, 8 Desember 2024 15.34.02 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: motivational
+Kategori: friendship